-The main challenge that has faced the ESCo, especially during the first years, was to convince building managers of the reliability of the system.
+The main challenge that the energy service company has faced, especially during the first few years, was to convince building managers of the reliability of the system.
 This is because of the lack of familiarity of these systems, as there are few large-scale DH&C networks in Spain.
-It helped that the first customer was Alba Synchrotron, which requires a stable supply of large amounts of energy and which was willing to explain their experience to potential customers.
+It helped that the first customer was Alba Synchrotron - a company which requires a stable supply of large amounts of energy and was willing to describe its experience to other potential customers.

-Subsequently, it has been relatively easy to gain new customers, who see the advantages in outsourcing heating and cooling supply (and so are able to focus on their core business), in needing less space for equipment, and in the reduced initial investment and operating costs (e.g. 20% savings compared to conventional systems).
+Subsequently, it has been relatively easy to gain new customers who see several advantages of outsourcing heating and cooling supply: the ability to focus on core business; the lower space requirements for equipment;

+and reduced initial investment and operating costs (around 20% savings compared to conventional systems).